gnuworldman/pyneric/docs/notes.rst

 Version 1.0
 -----------

-This will be the initial stable release.
+This is the initial stable release.
+Some util module functions and the meta and rest_requests modules are new.

 Version 0.2
 -----------